ascherj/humanity/src/pages/blog/2021-02-16-top-3-influential-books.md

 This list below has LITERALLY CHANGED MY LIFE.
 All caps are necessary because I need you to know how serious I am.

 I AM BEING SO SERIOUS.
 Please read these 3 books.
-This is my unbiased genuine opinion.
+These are my unbiased genuine opinion.

 All of them have to do with the body, the mind or the mind-body connection: